 Dr. Hamilton-Stubbs is a nurse MD, a medical missionary and the author of over 6 peer reviewed medical textbook chapters.
 After completing her nursing education with honors at Kent State University, Kent, Ohio, Dr. Hamilton-Stubbs pursued her dream of becoming a medical doctor.
 She began her medical education at the Medical School of Case Western Reserve University in Cleveland, Ohio.
-She later transferred to Meharry Medical College where she graduated in the top 4th of her class.
+She later transferred to Meharry Medical College, Nashville TN, the alma mater of her mentor.

 Dr. Hamilton-Stubbs completed an internal medicine internship, pediatric residency, adult neurology residency and child neurology fellowship.
 She completed self directed training in sleep disorders medicine by working with some of the most esteemed experts in sleep medicine at leading institutions in the United States of America: Johns Hopkins University Hospital Pediatric Sleep Center, Sleep Center at Boston Children's Hospital, Eastern Virginia Medical School Division of Sleep Medicine, Stanford University Hospital Sleep Medicine Center.
 Dr. Hamilton-Stubbs earned a certificate in integrative medicine by completing courses offered at the University of Richmond, Richmond Virginia.
 She has more than 14 years of research on the medicinal effects of foods.
 Her work with medicinal foods was recognized by a leading oncologist in the USA.

-Dr. Hamilton-Stubbs is a frequently invited speaker at local and national events.
-She is the health committee chair for the Henrico VA Branch of the NAACP, health committee chair for the Virginia Association of Ministers Wives and Ministers Widows and the Health Committee Chair of the Virginia State Conference of the NAACP.
+Dr. Hamilton-Stubbs is the Health Committee Chair for the Virginia Association of Ministers Wives and Ministers Widows and the Health Committee Chair of the Virginia State Conference of the NAACP.
 From 2010 to 2017 she was a consultant to the United States of America Chair of UNESCO.

 No information on this site should be used without first talking with your personal healthcare provider.
 Information on this website is not a substitute for seeking health care from a licensed qualified provider.